Differential forms, open-closed maps, and Gromov-Witten axioms: Introduction

 defined above~\eqref{eq:pdef_intro} by pushing forward along the evaluation maps $evi_0:\M_{0,l+1}(\beta)\to X$.
 Extended thusly, $\pg$ is well defined on the extended and extended reduced complexes.
 However, it does not immediately give a chain map.
 The geometric reason for the violation of the chain map property is the degeneration of disks where the boundary collapses to a point, which is now possible since no marked points appear on the boundary of the stable maps involved in defining $\pg_0$.

 The resulting extra contribution can be balanced out if the Lagrangian $L$ is homologically trivial inside the ambient manifold $X$.
 In this case, the current $\zeta_L=i_*1_L\in \A^*(X;R)$ is exact, where $i:L\hookrightarrow X$ is the inclusion.
 Specifically, the choice of a singular chain $S$ such that $\d S= -L$ corresponds to a current $\eta$ such that $d\eta = -\zeta_L$.
 See Section~\ref{ssec:currents}.
 Then we can balance out the contribution of disks with potentially contractible boundary by adding contributions from spheres that pass through $S$.
+A similar idea appears in~\cite{PandharipandeSolomonWalcher,Joyce,ST3}.
 Concretely, we define an operator

 analogous to $\pg$ but defined using spaces of $J$-holomorphic \emph{spheres} rather than disks, see Section~\ref{ssec:qemptyset}.
 Then we have the following.

 \begin{thm} Assume that $i_{*} ([L]) = 0$ in $H_n(X;\R)$.
 Choose a current $\eta$ with $d\eta=-\zeta_L$.
 Consider the operator $\mathcal{P}_{\eta} = \mathcal{P} \colon \tens{C[1]}^{*} \rightarrow \ccur{X}[*+n+1][][R]$ defined by